aalias01/retail-returns-intelligence/README.md

 Prefect (weekly)  ->  ingest -> features -> train -> score  ->  MLflow (all runs tracked)
 ```

 Frontend is a static ledger-desk page on Vercel.
 It pulls curated real invoice lines from `/demo-cases`, lets visitors filter by risk tier, segment, or behavior anomaly, then sends the selected invoice through the same `/score` path the API exposes.
 The ledger fields are locked on purpose because each sample carries real transaction context such as `unit_price_z`, `quantity_z`, `is_weekend`, and category return rate. `/customer/{id}/profile` prints the history check beside the probability scale, and high-risk or substitute-ready invoices call `/substitutes/{invoice_no}`.
-API is FastAPI on Render.
+The FastAPI backend is mounted at `/retail` in the shared Hugging Face Docker Space.
 Shared feature and model logic lives in `src/`.

 ## Tech stack

-Python 3.11, Pandas, NumPy, LightGBM 4.0+ (primary classifier), XGBoost 2.0+ (comparison), scikit-learn (Isolation Forest, LOF, KMeans), sentence-transformers + implicit ALS (recommender), SHAP TreeExplainer, scipy/statsmodels (A/B testing), DuckDB (SQL feature work), PySpark on Databricks Free Edition, MLflow 2.10+, Prefect 2.x, FastAPI on Render, vanilla JS frontend on Vercel.
-Full pins in `environment.yml` (local, conda) and `requirements.txt` (deployment, pip).
+Python 3.11, Pandas, NumPy, LightGBM 4.0+ (primary classifier), XGBoost 2.0+ (comparison), scikit-learn (Isolation Forest, LOF, KMeans), sentence-transformers + implicit ALS (recommender), SHAP TreeExplainer, scipy/statsmodels (A/B testing), DuckDB (SQL feature work), PySpark on Databricks Free Edition, MLflow 2.10+, Prefect 2.x, FastAPI on a shared Hugging Face Docker Space, vanilla JS frontend on Vercel.
+Full pins are in `environment.yml` for local conda work and `requirements.txt` for pip serving.

 ## Run it locally